 |Interest Rates (in. % p.a.)|

 Note: The aforementioned FD rates (annual) are applicable for deposits up to Rs.
-5 crore, effective from 4th May 2020.
+5 crore.
+(Interest rates effective from 10 September 2020)

 Types of FD Schemes by PNB Housing Finance Limited